 This paper explores the possibilities and implications of a European engagement with moderate Islamists on democracy promotion in the region.
 It argues that the EU approach to political reform in the Middle East region needs to be enhanced and linked to realities on the ground.
 Political reform cannot be effective without the integration of non-violent Islamic groups in a gradual, multifaceted process.

-By Arani Kajenthira, Former Associate, Science, Technology, and Public Policy Program, April–June 2013; Former Research Fellow, Science, Technology, and Public Policy Program, September 2010–March 2013, Laura Diaz Anadon, Assistant Professor of Public Policy, Harvard Kennedy School; Member of the Board, Belfer Center for Science and International Affairs and Afreen Siddiqi, Visting Scholar, Science, Technology, and Public Policy Program
+By Arani Kajenthira, Former Associate, Science, Technology, and Public Policy Program, April–June 2013; Former Research Fellow, Science, Technology, and Public Policy Program, September 2010–March 2013, Laura Diaz Anadon, Assistant Professor of Public Policy, Harvard Kennedy School; Belfer Center for Science and International Affairs and Afreen Siddiqi, Visiting Scholar, Science, Technology, and Public Policy Program

 Industrial and urban water reuse should be considered along with desalination as options for water supply in Saudi Arabia.
 Although the Saudi Ministry for Water and Electricity (MoWE) has estimated that an investment of $53 billion will be required for water desalination projects over the next 15 years , the evolving necessity to conserve fossil resources and mitigate GHG emissions requires Saudi policy makers to weigh in much more heavily the energy and environmental costs of desalination.
 Increasing water tariffs for groundwater and desalinated water to more adequately represent the costs of water supply could encourage conservation, but also reuse, which may be more appropriate for many inland and high-altitude cities.